-Assigned to the U. S. Army Air Force (USAAF), 5th Air Force, 6th Photographic Reconnaissance
+Assigned to the U. S. Army Air Force (USAAF), 5th Air Force (5th AF), 6th Photographic Reconnaissance

 Group (6th PRG) as the 20th Combat Mapping Squadron (20th CMS).
-Equipped with the F-7 photographic reconnaissance version of the B-24J Liberator with cameras installed.
+Equipped with the F-7 photographic reconnaissance version of the B-24J Liberator.
+This was the first multi-engine reconnaissance

 On October 10, 1943 the ground echelon of the 20th CMS arrives at Sydney.
 Meanwhile the unit's F-7 are flown across the Pacific and arrive at Brisbane on November 23, 1943 then move to Port Moresby on December 1, 1943.